microsoft/rushstack/.github/ISSUE_TEMPLATE/issue-template.md

+---
+name: New Issue
+about: Information needed when opening a new issue
+title: ''
+labels: ''
+assignees: ''
+---

 ## Please prefix the issue title with the project name i.e. [rush], [api-extractor] etc. ##

 **Is this a feature or a bug?**